Student Academic Services

 Any student observed and assessed to have learning needs not met by the regular academic methods utilized in the school.

 Adjustments made in methods, quantity of work, testing conditions, seating arrangement, etc… and tutoring, that allow a student to meet the curricular learning objectives.
+When accommodations are made, a note is made in the academic record.

 Adjustments made for a student which change the learning objectives required for the student.
 (Example: 6th-grade student studying 3rd-grade math due to inability to function at grade level).
 When modifications are made, a note is made in the academic record.